What Is Rideshare Insurance and Why Do You Need It?

 | Full rideshare endorsement (avg.) | $10 – $30/month |

 Costs vary based on your location, driving record, vehicle type, and how much you drive.
 States with stricter TNC (Transportation Network Company) regulations — like California — may see slightly higher premiums.
-Always compare quotes from multiple providers.
+Always compare quotes from multiple providers before deciding.
+Learn more about what to look for when shopping for car insurance to ensure you're making the right comparison.

-Some drivers also explore business car insurance as an alternative, though commercial auto policies are typically better suited to full-time professional drivers or small fleet operators.
+Some drivers explore delivery driver insurance as a comparison point, though commercial auto policies are typically better suited for full-time professional drivers or small fleet operators.

 What Happens If You Drive Without Rideshare Insurance?